Jie-Fang/cudnn-frontend/docs/operations/Attention.md

 - Bias mask: Applies an additive bias mask to attention scores.
 Users must pass a bias tensor as specified in the tensors section below.
 The dimensions that are passed as 1 will apply a broadcasted mask over attention scores.
 - Alibi mask: Attention with Linear Biases (ALiBi) is an additive mask applied to the attention scores as described in the paper [Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation](https://arxiv.org/abs/2108.12409).
 - Padding mask: Also called variable sequence length, this option masks out padded time steps to ignore them in computation.
 Users must pass a per-batch sequence length as specified in the tensors section below.
 - Causal mask: Fills the upper triangular matrix of attention scores with negative infinity.
 The diagonal of the matrix starts at the top left.
-As explained below, this can be set by calling `set_right_bound(0)` and `set_diagonal_alignment(DiagonalAlignment_t::TOP_LEFT)`, or with the deprecated option `set_causal_mask`.
+As explained below, this can be set by calling `set_diagonal_band_right_bound(0)` and `set_diagonal_alignment(DiagonalAlignment_t::TOP_LEFT)`, or with the deprecated option `set_causal_mask`.
 - Bottom right causal mask: Similar as causal mask, but the diagonal starts from the bottom right.
 In addition, if variable sequence lengths are used, the diagonal is specified on a "per-batch" basis, depending on the sequence length of the given batch.
-This can be set by calling `set_right_bound(0)` and `set_diagonal_alignment(DiagonalAlignment_t::TOP_RIGHT)`, or with the deprecated option `set_causal_mask_bottom_right`.
+This can be set by calling `set_diagonal_band_right_bound(0)` and `set_diagonal_alignment(DiagonalAlignment_t::TOP_RIGHT)`, or with the deprecated option `set_causal_mask_bottom_right`.
+- Diagonal Band: Anything between the left and right bounds of the diagonal band will be attended to.
+By default the left and right bounds are considered infinite and everything is attended to.
-- Sliding window length (deprecated)/Left bound (new): Specifies that attention scores up to and including column `row_idx-left_bound` for row index `row_idx` don't get calculated and the associated entries in the score matrix are filled with negative infinity.
+ - Diagonal Band Left Bound (new)/Sliding window length (deprecated): Specifies that attention scores up to and including column `row_idx-left_bound` for row index `row_idx` don't get calculated and the associated entries in the score matrix are filled with negative infinity.
-- Right bound: Specifies that attention scores beyond column `row_idx+right_bound` for row index `row_idx` don't get calculated and the associated entries in the score matrix are filled with negative infinity.
+ - Diagonal Band Right Bound: Specifies that attention scores beyond column `row_idx+right_bound` for row index `row_idx` don't get calculated and the associated entries in the score matrix are filled with negative infinity.
  - Diagonal Alignment: Specifies that when using left and/or right bounds, the diagonal starts at the top left ("TOP_LEFT") or at the bottom right aligned with the actual sequence length ("BOTTOM_RIGHT").
 - Dropout: Randomly zeros some of the attention weights after the softmax as a form of regularization.
   Users can configure dropout in two ways:
   - To use the more performant Philox RNG dropout implementation, users must provide: